SwetaKumariPrasad/AIML_Customer_Coupon_Accepetance/README.md

 # Objectives

-* Explore and visualize the acceptance rates of Coffee House coupons.
+* Explore and visualize the acceptance rates of coupons.

 * Identify demographic and behavioral factors that influence coupon acceptance.